 In these examples, the promise or possibility of rewards causes an increase in behavior, but operant conditioning can also be used to decrease a behavior.
-The removal of an undesirable outcome or the use of punishment can be used to decrease or prevent undesirable behaviors.
+The removal of a desirable outcome or the application of a negative outcome can be used to decrease or prevent undesirable behaviors.
 For example, a child may be told they will lose recess privileges if they talk out of turn in class.
 This potential for punishment may lead to a decrease in disruptive behaviors.

 Components of Operant Conditioning